Gwen, Head Counselor Pet Tech CPR Certified

 Myra’s love of cats started at birth, literally.
 The family’s tom, Sylvester, almost immediately decided that baby Myra’s crib was the best place to sleep and that baby Myra was the best cuddle companion ever.
 Sylvester ended up being the first of many cats she has loved over the years.

 Myra seriously thought about becoming a veterinarian until she remembered that she doesn’t really like dogs all that much.
+Or blood.
 Instead, she opted for a Master’s degree in Clinical Psychology.
 After nearly two decades of social work, Myra was left wondering what she wanted to be when she grew up.
-Thanks to her volunteer work with Atlanta Animal Rescue Friends, she discovered Camp Kitty and began working there part-time.
+Thanks to her volunteer work with Atlanta Animal Rescue Friends (AARF), she discovered Camp Kitty and began working there part-time.
 Myra was quickly promoted to Assistant Manager.

-In her free time, Myra continues to volunteer with AARF, serving on their board and as a Cat Adoption Specialist.
-She also enjoys cycling, hiking, letterboxing, reading, building jigsaw puzzles, and all types of arts and crafts.
-She and her husband share a home with their (spoiled rotten) cat, Calvin, and their foster cat, Caesar.
-Myra has also fostered other AARF cats and kittens and frequently takes home a foster cat or two from work when Camp gets busy and cabin space is at a premium.
+In her free time, she enjoys cycling, hiking, letterboxing, reading, building jigsaw puzzles, and all types of arts and crafts.
+(You can often purchase her crocheted catnip mice at camp.)
+She dedicates a lot of time to raising money for the National Multiple Sclerosis Society through both Bike MS and Walk MS. She and her husband share a home with their (spoiled rotten) cat, Calvin, and their foster cat, Caesar.
+Myra has also fostered other AARF cats and kittens, and frequently takes home a foster cat or two from work when Camp gets busy and cabin space is at a premium.

 Jayne, Camp Counselor Pet Tech CPR Certified

 When Jayne isn’t loving on cats at work, she’s probably loving on them at home.
-Jayne and her husband have four furbabies: cats Layla, Reesie, and Monty, and one senior dog Mitzi.
+Jayne and her husband have four felines: Layla, Reesie, Monty, and their most recent addition, a senior named Capers.